Identical Twins, Roselle, New Jersey, 1967

 Identical Twins, Roselle, New Jersey, 1967 is a noted photograph by photographer Diane Arbus from the United States.

+Since its debut Identical twins, Roselle, N. J., has become the image most closely associated with her large body of work.
+The photograph was chosen as the cover illustration for what was, for many years, Arbus’s only retrospective monograph: Diane Arbus, published by Aperture in 1972.
+It embodies a culmination of the strongest themes in her work, namely her fascinations with children, aberrance, and identity, among them.

 History

 Diane Arbus was known for her photographs of outsiders and people on the fringes of society.
 She often shot with a Rolleiflex medium format twin-lens reflex that provided a square aspect ratio and a waist-level viewfinder.
 The viewfinder allowed Arbus to connect with her subjects in ways that a standard eye-level viewfinder did not.

 Significance

-Identical Twins depicts two young twin sisters, Cathleen and Colleen Wade, standing side by side in matching corduroy dresses, white tights, and white headbands in their dark hair.
+Identical Twins depicts young twin sisters, Cathleen and Colleen Wade, standing side by side in matching corduroy dresses, white tights, and white headbands in their dark hair.
 Both stare into the camera, one slightly smiles and the other slightly frowns.
-The photo has been said to sum up Arbus’ vision.
+The photo has been said to sum up Arbus' vision.
 Biographer Patricia Bosworth said, "She was involved in the question of identity.
 Who am I and who are you?
 The twin image expresses the crux of that vision: normality in freakishness and the freakishness in normality."
 Arbus' inquiry into identity reaches a climax in this photograph with the noticeable tension between the girls' being twins and individuals at the same time.
 Their extreme closeness, the uniformity of their clothing and haircut underline their close bond while the facial expressions strongly emphasise their individuality.

 The twins were seven years old when Arbus spotted them at a Christmas party for twins and triplets.
 The twins' father once said about the photo, "We thought it was the worst likeness of the twins we'd ever seen."